krischer/instaseis/Readme.md

 $ sudo apt-get install gfortran
 ```

 or the equivalent of your distribution.
-On OSX I recomment to install [Homebrew](http://brew.sh/) and then type
+On OSX I recommend to install [Homebrew](http://brew.sh/) and then type

 ```bash
 $ brew install gcc
 ```

-Then download [Anaconda](https://store.continuum.io/cshop/anaconda/) for Python version 2.7 and finish the installation of the requirements with
+Finally download [Anaconda](https://store.continuum.io/cshop/anaconda/) for Python version 2.7 and finish the installation of the requirements with

 ```bash
 $ pip install obspy